 “The only way to tell if the person actually has the skills to interact with the public is to watch them interact with the public,” he said.

-To comply with policy, the guidelines urge the search committee chair to appoint a campus forum subcommittee, offering the public the chance to speak its mind on desired qualifications for the chancellor position.
+To comply with policy, the guidelines urge the search committee chairperson to appoint a campus forum subcommittee, offering the public the chance to speak its mind on desired qualifications for the chancellor position.

 The process by which chancellors are chosen was extensively reconditioned after a search for Western Carolina University’s chancellor plunged into chaos.
 A BOG member identified a candidate to an agency owned by a friend, who then looked into the finalist and dug up controversial information that paused the search process.